#

 You will need a cross-compiler toolchain to build the kernel and userspace for MOS.
 The toolchain must be specifically

-for the target architecture, which can only be x86_64
+for the target architecture, which can only be x86_64 at the moment.

-, you will need the following packages:
+Suppose that $ARCH is the target architecture, e.g. x86_64, you will need the following packages:

-for the cross-compiler toolchain, which includes the assembler, linker, and compiler.$ARCH-mos-mlibc-headers
+mos-sdkfor CMake support for the MOS operating system.$ARCH-mos-binutilsand$ARCH-mos-gccfor the cross-compiler toolchain, which includes the assembler, linker, and compiler.$ARCH-mos-mlibc-headersor$ARCH-mos-mlibcfor the C standard library headers and/or implementation.

 #

 3.1.
-Choosing between mlibc-headers
+Choosing between mlibc-headers and mlibc

-is a package that only contains the headers of the C standard library, which is useful for building the kernel only.mlibc
+mlibc-headersis a package that only contains the headers of the C standard library, which is useful for building the kernel only.mlibccontains both the headers and the implementation of mlibc, this is required for building the userspace applications.

 #